asjadnaqvi/DiD/docs/code/06_twfe.md

 reghdfe Y D, absorb(id t)
 ```

-which gives us the same answer of $$ D $$ = 2.91.
+which gives us the same answer of $$ \beta^{TWFE} $$ = 2.91.

 Let's think about this number for a bit.
 We have two treatments happening at different times with different treatment effects.
 Therefore the definition of pre and post is not clear anymore.
-Niether is untreated versus treated. if we look at the interval $$ 5\leq t < 8 $$, only id=2 is changing, and the other two variables are constant.
+Neither is untreated versus treated. if we look at the interval $$ 5\leq t < 8 $$, only id=2 is changing, and the other two variables are constant.
 But in the last interval where $$ t \geq 8, then only id=3 is showing a change, while the other two panel variables are constant in this interval (even through id=2 is treated here).

-It is these combinations that are unraveled in the Bacon decomposition, which is why, it is important understand the decompostion carefully.
+It is these combinations that are unraveled in the Bacon decomposition, which is why, it is important understand the decomposition carefully.

 LINK TO NEXT SECTION.